 - Operators (O) as all actions needed to achieve the goal e.g. “amount of mouse clicks to send e-mail”

-- Selection (S) as a user decision approach e.g. “move mouse to send button, click on the button” or “move mouse to send button, click ENTER”
+- Selection (S) as a user decision approach e.g. “move the mouse to send button, click on the button” or “move the mouse to send button, click ENTER”

 GOMS is based on the research phase with end-users and it could be as a strong analysis benchmark of user’s behaviours.
-It help eliminate developing unnecessary actions, so it’s time and cost-saving.
+It helps eliminate developing unnecessary actions, so it’s time and cost-saving.

 Learn how development teams can use GOMS framework to quantitatively measure UX improvements in Atlassian products

 GOMS are an important model that have inspired several others you've already researched

 A tendency to find a product desirable because it has a high price.
 Every student of economics learns that the price and demand of commodities are inversely related, a relationship known as the law of demand.
 The law of demand predicts that given tw...